robertopreste/apybiomart/docs/api.rst

 Internal classes
 ----------------

-These are the internal classes used by apybiomart.
+These are the internal classes used by apybiomart, and can be imported with ``from apybiomart.classes import <ClassName>``.
 Use them if you want more control over the application.

 .. automodule:: apybiomart.classes
     :members: